akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 "No. Godfrey stays here."

-The Queen's voice sharpened.
-"Stays here doing what?
+The Queen's voice rose sharply, in a rare display of annoyance with the King.
+"Here under your shadow?
 Our son William has Anjou.
-Your daughter has Brittany.
-Your nephews have lands across the sea.
-What has Godfrey?"
+Your daughter Matilda FitzRoy has Brittany.
+Your nephews have lands over the sea.
+Yet what name has Godfrey?"

-Her voice dropped.
+Her voice dropped to a loud whisper.

 "You know what they call him.
 A weak whelp.
 A sad shadow."

-Henry's jaw tightened.

-The Queen pressed on.
-"In Brittany he would have standing.
-He would have a name."

-Henry raised his cup.
-He did not slam it.
-He lowered it carefully onto the oak.
-The silence was more terrifying than a shout.
+Henry raised the queen's cup to his lips before lowering it carefully onto the oak.
+The moment of silence was more terrifying than a shout.

 "A weak whelp," he repeated, his voice a low rasp.
 "A shadow."

 The Queen recoiled.
-"I meant no slight—"
+"Henry, I meant no slight—"

-"You mean to send him across the sea," Henry cut her off, "where he cannot trouble William."
+"You mean to send him across the sea," Henry cut her off, "where he cannot trouble our William."

 The Queen said nothing.

 Henry stared at her.
 "William is barely ten, and already you fear shadows."

-He leaned back.
+He leaned back and shook his head in disbelief.

 "My father was mocked as the Tanner's Grandson by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."